 Self-Mastery: Empathy Enhancement & Consciousness Softening

-Self-mastery then is the eradication of ego — which is to say of self-as-master — through techniques of attention softening and spontaneous apt-action, until self is in its place; back on the tool-shelf where it belongs.
-This does not mean, of course, that I have no self or no sense of self — no fear, no thought, no desire — but that I experience, or can call on, an encompassing unself-consciousness that precedes self; and so can act (or interact) despite ‘my’ fears, pains, doubts and addictions.
+Self-mastery then is the eradication of ego — which is to say of self-as-master.
+This is achieved through techniques of attention softening and spontaneous apt-action, until self is in its place; back on the tool-shelf where it belongs.
+This does not mean, of course, that I have no self or no sense of self — no fear, no thought, no desire — but that I experience, or can call on, an encompassing unself-consciousness that precedes self; and so can act (or interact) despite ‘my’ fears, pains, doubts, addictions and intrusive thoughts.
 There is no other skill as valuable, or as practical, as this.
-All anxiety, boredom, suffering, shame, doubt, confusion, anger and even clumsiness and bad luck are caused by a self that won’t fade back into the void of the conscious context.
+All anxiety, boredom, suffering, shame, doubt, confusion, anger and even clumsiness and bad luck are caused by a thinking-wanting-not-wanting self that won’t fade back into the void of the conscious context.

-Self-mastery is not self-control (using some thoughts and emotions to control other thoughts and emotions) but practising being that which is deeper, more intelligent, than the surface thinking-emoting mechanism I normally call ‘me’.
-Mastering this tool of the self shares, therefore, some features with mastering other human tools, such as the piano.
+Self-mastery, then, is not self-control (using some thoughts and emotions to control other thoughts and emotions) but practising being that which is deeper, more intelligent or more fundamentally true than the surface thinking-emoting mechanism I normally call ‘me’.
+And as self is a mechanism, mastering it is like mastering any other tool, such as the piano.
 You can’t just decide to be a great pianist — such an approach leads to immediate frustration and the idiotic conclusion ‘I’m just no good at it.’
 You need to practice for many years; but with some composure you can learn and have fun surprisingly quickly.

-But the self is also unlike a piano; firstly because it goes everywhere with you, even into dream.
+But the self is also, of course, unlike a piano; firstly because it goes everywhere with you, even into dream.
 It must therefore be mastered everywhere.
 And secondly, the self is alive.
 It is clever and intelligently resists being mastered.
 It will use every trick in the book to subvert your attempts to overcome it.

 - Watching the mind.
 Whenever you find yourself automatically thinking (wanting, worrying), practice watching the thoughts as you would do a cinema screen.
 Practice being the observer of the thoughts, rather than being lost in them.

 - Being the body.
+The body, ultimately, is more intelligent than the mind (which is why women, ultimately, are more intelligent than men).
 Practice breathing.
 Practice feeling the subtle (‘apperceptive’) sensation of life that is in the whole body — in the thighs, the arms, the belly, the corners of the mouth.
-Do this not because it is ‘spiritual’ but because the body is always present.
+Do this not because it is ‘spiritual’ but because it feels good.
+There is always peace in the body, always relief, always presence.
 The mind and the emotions always rush off into the past and future, but the body is always here.
 Here there is no problem you can’t deal with — there, there is no problem you can.